wh-alice/mig_visualstudio/vs/code-quality/ca2211--non-constant-fields-should-not-be-visible.md

 ---
-title: "CA2211: Non-constant fields should not be visible | Microsoft Docs" ms.custom: ""
+title: "CA2211: Non-constant fields should not be visible" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"